Saki Kashima: World Wonder Ring Stardom (2018-present)

-At Stardom Nagoya Supreme Fight, Kashima competed in another five-way match, teaming up with her stablemates Ruaka, Rina and Fukigen Death, getting defeated by Momo Kohgo.
-At Stardom Cinderella Journey on February 23, 2022, Kashima teamed up with Fukigen Death o unsuccessfully challenge FWC (Hazuki and Koguma) for the Goddess of Stardom Championship.
-On the first night of the Stardom World Climax 2022 from March 26, she teamed up with Fukigen Death and Ruaka and competed in a gauntlet match won by Himeka, Natsupoi, and Mai Sakurai, and also involving the teames of AZM, Lady C and Miyu Amasakim an Cosmic Angels (Waka Tsukiyama, Mina Shirakawa) and Momo Kohgo.
-On the second night from March 27, she competed in an 18-women Cinderella Rumble match won by Mei Suruga and also involving several competitors from out of Stardom such as Tomoka Inaba, Aoi, Haruka Umesaki and Maria.
+At the 10th Anniversary of Stardom on March 3, 2021, Kashima teamed up with Natsuko Tora to unsuccessfully challenge Donna Del Mondo (Maika and Himeka) for the Goddesses of Stardom Championship.
+She was scheduled to face AZM in the first night of the Stardom Cinderella Tournament 2021 on April 10, but she was replaced by Rina.
+At Stardom 5 Star Grand Prix 2021 she fought in the "Red Stars" block where she scored a total of four points.
+At Stardom 10th Anniversary Grand Final Osaka Dream Cinderella on October 9, 2021, she unsuccessfiully challenged Syuri for the SWA World Championship.

+At Stardom Cinderella Journey on February 23, 2022, Kashima teamed up with Fukigen Death to unsuccessfully challenge FWC (Hazuki and Koguma) for the Goddesses of Stardom Championship.
 At Stardom Cinderella Tournament 2022, Kashima made it to the quarterfinals where she got defeated by Mirai on April 17.
-At Stardom Golden Week Fight Tour on May 5, 2022, she teamed up with Ruaka and Rina and fell short to Stars (Hanan, Saya Iida and Momo Kohgo).
-At Stardom Flashing Champions on May 28, 2022, Kashima alongside Starlight Kid and Momo Watanabe defeated MiHimePoi (Maika, Himeka and Natsupoi) to win the Artist of Stardom Championship.
+At Stardom Flashing Champions on May 28, 2022, Kashima alongside Starlight Kid and Momo Watanabe defeated MaiHimePoi (Maika, Himeka and Natsupoi) to win the Artist of Stardom Championship.
 At Stardom Fight in the Top, Kashima, Kid and Watanabe defended the artist titles against God's Eye (Syuri, Ami Sourei and Mirai), and Donna Del Mondo (Giulia, Maika and Mai Sakurai).
-At Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions which took place on July 9, 2022, Kashima alongside Ruaka, Rina and Fukige Death defeated Stars (Mayu Iwatani, Hazuki, Koguma and Saya Iida).
 At Mid Summer Champions in Osaka on July 24, she, Kid and Watanabe defended the artist titles against Giulia, Maika and Himeka.
-At Stardom in Showcase vol.1 on July 23, 2022, Kashima competed in a Nagoya rumble match.
-At Stardom 5 Star Grand Prix 2022, she fought in the "Red Stars" block where she scored a total of twelve points after going against Tam Nakano, Himeka, Syuri, AZM, Maika, Risa Sera, Utami Hayashishita, Koguma, Saki, Mai Sakurai, Momo Kohgo and Unagi Sayaka.
-At Stardom x Stardom: Nagoya Midsummer Encounter on August 21, 2022, she alongside Kid and Waanabe defended the artist titles against Cosmic Angels (Mina Shirakawa, Unagi Sayaka and Saki).
+At Stardom 5 Star Grand Prix 2022, she fought in the "Red Stars" block where she scored a total of twelve points.
+At Stardom x Stardom: Nagoya Midsummer Encounter on August 21, 2022, she alongside Kid and Watanabe defended the artist titles against Cosmic Angels (Mina Shirakawa, Unagi Sayaka and Saki).

+On May 27, 2023, at Flashing Champions, Kashima defeated the High Speed Champion AZM to win the title first the first time in her career in a three-way match, which also involved Fukigen Death.
+At Stardom Sunshine 2023 on June 25, Kashima teamed up with Oedo Tai stablemates Natsuko Tora, Momo Watanabe, Starlight Kid, Ruaka and Rina and competed in a Loser leaves unit cage match against Queen's Quest (Lady C, Hina, Utami Hayashishita, Saya Kamitani, AZM and Miyu Amasaki).
+Kashima got eliminated last, as she was forced to withdraw her unit.
+Parting ways was hostile as Oedo Tai attacked her after the loss, after which determined AZM to offer Kashima a spot into Queen's Quest which the latter denied.
+At Stardom Mid Summer Champions 2023 on July 2, Kashima successfilly defended the High Speed Championship against her former "We Love Tokyo Sports!" tag partner Fukigen Death.
+After the match, Oedo Tai attacked Kashima again, but Syuri and Ami Sourei rescued her and offered a spot into God's Eye.
+At Nagoya Golden Fight 2023 on October 9, Kashima lost the High Speed Championship to Mei Seira.